contao/docs/docs/dev/reference/hooks/executeResize.md

 {{% notice info %}}
 Using the `executeResize` and `getImage` hooks has been deprecated and will no longer work in Contao 5.0.
-Replace the `contao.image.resizer` service instead.
+Use the `contao.image.resizer` service instead.
 {{% /notice %}}